akumina/AkuminaDev/docs/Site-Deployer-Overview.md

 ## Configuring a new AAD Client App for SharePoint Token

-To make a secure user-based connection between Site Deployer and App Manager AAD Client App, make sure that the existing App Manager AAD Client App has the following configuration.
+To make a secure user-based connection between Site Deployer and AAD Client App, make sure that the AAD Client App has the following configuration:

 Create a new App seperate